TommyWabg/Switch2Connect/README.md

 3. In the app, click the **[ESP32-S3 N16R8 Driver]** button.
 4. Click click **[Install]** and wait until finish installing.
 5. Unplug and plug the ESP32-S3 N16R8 board.
-6. Reconnect any previously paired controllers by pressing SYNC.
+6. Reconnect any controllers previously paired via the system BLE by pressing SYNC.

 * **ESP32-S3 N16R8 Buying Guide:**
 1. Search for development boards strictly labeled as **ESP32-S3 N16R8**.
 This ensures the board contains 16MB Flash and 8MB PSRAM, which is necessary for handling complex tasks and controller connections.
 Avoid any boards labeled as "N8R2", "N8R8", or standard "ESP32".